explodecomputer/pelotas_2015/whole_genome/README.md

 The purpose of GWAS is to identify particular SNPs that we are certain have an influence on a trait.
 In contrast, the purpose of a GCTA style 'GREML' (Genetic REML) or 'SNP heritability' analysis is to estimate how much of the variance of the phenotype can be explained by all the measured SNPs in our data.

 The SNP heritability is estimated using a two step procedure.
 First a genetic covariance matrix, or genetic relationship matrix (GRM) is estimated.
-This is an $n \times n$ matrix where each element represents the genetic similarity of two individuals.
+This is an *n* x *n* matrix where each element represents the genetic similarity of two individuals.
 The second step performs REML analysis to essentially estimate how much of the phenotypic covariance in the population is attributable to genetic covariance.

 ## A note about software